alecramsay/REmake/docs/characters.md

   </style>
 </svg>

+If you want the class to *exclude* characters, use the 'not' option.

 ## Character Shorthands

-These are four pairs of character shorthands along with their default regex translation (in Python):
+These are four pairs of predicated for regex character shorthands.
+They are shown along with their default translations (in Python) in the following table:

 | Word | Translation |
 |------|-------------|